Free Stock Educational Trainings For BeginnersFree Cryptocurrency Educational Trainings For BeginnersFree Forex Educational Trainings For Beginners

 The difference between futures and spot markets

-In short, in the Spot market the buyer receive assets after the payment is completed.
+In short, in the Spot market the buyer receives assets after the payment is completed.
 But in the futures trading market, traders make payments while the goods are not received instantly.

 In the futures trading market, trades take the form of long buy and short sell positions.
 This feature allows speculators to make a profit in the downtrend markets through the short-selling position.
 This feature is not available in Spot markets, and traders can only make a profit by buying at a lower price and selling at a higher price, which in financial market terms is a one-way market.